-The recommendations contained in the 2007 NACUA paper violate the fundamental principle that faculty should control their own research, and further encourage universities to assert control over all potentially profitable faculty research products, regardless of whether they are subject to copyright or are patentable.
-Indeed, one attitudinal survey of university technology transfer offices (ITOs), conducted by researchers Jerry Thursby, Richard Jensen, and Marie Thursby, found that most TTOs assume that comprehensive institutional ownership of faculty inventions is already the norm.11 In response to the question, "Who owns inventions and materials made or developed by faculty or other personnel in your university?," all but one TTO in the sample asserted that the university owns patentable inventions and materials.
+The recommendations contained in the 2007 NACUA paper violate the fundamental principle that faculty members should control their own research, and they further encourage universities to assert control over all potentially profitable faculty research products, regardless of whether those products are subject to copyright or are patentable.
+Indeed, one attitudinal survey of university technology-transfer officers, conducted by researchers Jerry Thursby, Richard Jensen, and Marie Thursby, found that most such individuals assume that comprehensive institutional ownership of faculty inventions is already the norm.
+In response to the question "Who owns inventions and materials made or developed by faculty members or other personnel in your university?" all but one technology-transfer officer in the sample asserted that the university owns patentable inventions and materials.
 For copyrightable inventions, 66 percent stated that the university was also the owner.

-A compulsory ownership claim changes the relationship between faculty and administration from one of administrative governance and support to one of an employer with authority over the disposition of work of employees.
-However routine in companies, it is neither routine nor acceptable, for university faculty.
+A compulsory ownership claim changes the relationship between the faculty and the administration from one of administrative governance and support to one of an employer with authority over the disposition of work of employees.
+However routine in companies, such a relationship is neither routine nor acceptable for university faculty members.